Lesson 1.2: Basics of Functional K

 kompile lesson-02-a.k

-Now, save the following input file in your editor as banana.color in the same directory as lesson-02-a.k:
+Now, save the program below in the file banana.color in the same directory as lesson-02-a.k:

 colorOf(Banana())